lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     bx plugin update container-registry -r Bluemix
     ```

-# Step 2 - Connect to Bluemix
+# Step 2 - Connect to IBM Cloud

-1. Login to Bluemix
+1. Login to IBM Cloud
     ```
     bx login -a https://api.ng.bluemix.net
     ```

-1. Log in to the IBM Bluemix Container Service Kubernetes plug-in.
-The prefix for running commands by using the IBM Bluemix Container Service plug-in is **bx cs**.
+1. Log in to the IBM Cloud Container Service Kubernetes plug-in.
+The prefix for running commands by using the IBM Cloud Container Service plug-in is **bx cs**.
     ```
     bx cs init
     ```